Notify us of your decision

 - Deferral only applies to admission offers.
 Deferral does not apply to financial assistance packages.
 Students who receive an offer of financial assistance may lose the financial assistance after the deferral.

-ME's Graduate Visitation Day and the UW's GO-MAP Prospective Student Days offer admitted graduate students opportunities to get to know the department and campus, learn about logistics and strategies, and start building their campus community.
+ME's Graduate Visitation Day and the UW’s GSEE (Graduate Student Equity and Excellence) offer admitted graduate students opportunities to get to know the department and campus, learn about logistics and strategies, and start building their campus community.

 We invite all accepted PhD students to visit our campus.
 Students can take this opportunity to learn about our program, interact with faculty and current graduate students, as well as tour research facilities.
 We encourage students to arrange the visitation options with their respective recruiting faculty, or contact Wanwisa Kisalang, Graduate Academic Counselor-Lead at email@example.com.
 Travel and accommodation will be reimbursed for qualified students.